Bar, Ukraine: History

 Bar began as a small trade outpost known as Rov, within the Duchy of Podolia in the 13th century.
 Rov was noted for the first time in 1401.
 In 1537, the Polish Queen Bona Sforza renamed the settlement Bar, after her hometown of Bari, Italy.
 Bar's highest mountain was renamed after Queen Sforza in 2018 to commemorate her role in naming the town.
 In 1540, King Sigismund I the Old of Poland granted the nearby town city rights.

-In the 1630s, Guillaume Le Vasseur de Beauplan built a fortress in Bar and made note of the town his book Description d'Ukranie.
+In the 1630s, Guillaume Le Vasseur de Beauplan built a fortress in Bar and made note of the town in his book Description d'Ukranie.
 The Bar fortress was besieged several times in its history.
-In 1648, during the Khmelnytsky Uprising, was captured by Cossacks led by Maxym Kryvonis and was severely damaged.
+In 1648, during the Khmelnytsky Uprising, the fortress was captured by the Cossacks led by Maxym Kryvonis and was severely damaged.